nicolecnolan/MicroBayesAge/README.md

     python ElasticNetAgePredict.py 0.001 0.72 0_train_DNAm_matrix.pickle 0_test_DNAm_matrix.pickle

 Using `ElasticNetOptimizeParams.py` and `ElasticNetAgePredict.py` as shown, you can train the ElasticNet model on any of the training data files you have produced so far and then make age predictions for their corresponding testing data files.

+To test predict the age of all folds using ElasticNet, use the following command.

+    python ElasticNetFolds.py 0.001 0.72

+Plot the results of your testing.

+    python PlotBenchmark.py Predictions_ElasticNet.pickle